-John Renie, Torque-Traction Technologies, Inc. Dana Corporation - Maumee, OH BSAE, MS, Ph.D., Purdue University
+John Renie, Instructor, IPFW Dept. of Engineering BSAE, MS, Ph.D., Purdue University

 Dr. Renie studied aerospace engineering at Purdue University majoring in the area of thermal sciences in general and rocket propulsion in particular.
 During the period of time between 1984 and 1995, he taught at the University of Illinois and Indiana University-Purdue University Fort Wayne (IPFW).